 This professional certificate program will be offered 100% online and led by industry sustainability leaders, including Bruno Sarda, who is also an instructional lead for ASU’s Executive Master of Sustainability Leadership (EMSL) program.
 Sessions will be also be facilitated by faculty experts from both the W. P. Carey School of Business and the ASU School of Sustainability.

 The learning program – including faculty and small team interactions – will require 3-4 hours of your time per week for six consecutive weeks.
 This program will leverage ASU’s decade of experience as a global leader and innovator in online education to create a truly unique online professional development opportunity.

 This proven workshop will not be a theoretical or doom-and-gloom treatment of sustainability, but instead will explore several core areas of opportunity.

 Participants will leave with a certificate from ASU and a professional cohort of peers that will form their new sustainability network.
 The program also includes follow-up activities after the initial six weeks.

 - Reconsider current organizational practices through the strategic lens of sustainability and systems thinking.

-- Apply the context of global sustainability challenges and opportunities to your organization’s goals.
+- Apply the context of global sustainability challenges and opportunities to your organization’s ESG and sustainability goals.